 Mac & Linux

 If you scroll down on the Github page, to the “Options” section, you will see a HUGE amount of things you can tell youtube-dl to do.
-Such as download the thumbnail images, download the videos in all available formats, and make a list of the video titles without downloading them.
+Such as downloading the thumbnail images, downloading the videos in all available formats, and making a list of the video titles without downloading them.

 There are seriously far too many to list here.
 So head on over to the page to see how powerful this script is.

 Download Complete YouTube Playlists With a Web Service

 If this whole script/command window is too complicated for you, then there ARE a few websites that specialize in downloading playlists.
 But by doing so, you are handing over potentially private information (if they are your own private videos).
 Plus it will take as long as their servers decide it will take.
 At least with YouTube-DL, it relies solely on YOUR Internet connection, not someone else’s.

 Two that have worked fairly well for me are YouTube Playlist Converter and YouTube-to-Mp3.
 Be warned though that the latter service pops up some adverts with some rather NSFW images such as well-endowed bikini models!
 Quite honestly, I would stick with YouTube-DL.